-Pro tip: The way you use the system is just as important as the product’s formula, so pay close attention to the instructions on the back of both bottles.
+Pro tip: The way you use the system is just as important as the formulas, so pay close attention to the instructions on the back of both bottles.

 Don’t skip on heat protectant.

-We live and die by texturizing sprays and they’re about to change your life, too.
+We live and die by dry texturizing sprays, and they’re about to change your life, too.
 Like a magical combination of dry shampoo and mousse, the right product can help your hair feel bouncier, sexier, and (of course) thicker.
+And unlike a density spray, you can use these sans the blowout.
 This stuff doesn’t mess around, so don’t be surprised if you become addicted.

 Backcomb for extra volume.

 Southern girls can attest to the fact that teasing hair is truly a way of life, particularly if you can get the technique down.
+First, separate a top layer of hair that will best hide the teasing—it’s best to consider your hair part for this.
 Using a comb, choose 1-inch sections around the crown and gently comb the hair toward the root.
-Slow and steady is the best strategy, especially since we’re focusing on ways to minimize damage.
+Slow and steady is the best strategy, especially since you want to minimize damage.

-When each teased section is finished, gently comb a top layer of hair over the top of it to hide the teasing.
-We like to finish with a light spritz of hairspray, just to make sure your amped-up ‘do stays in place.
-Backcombing is an excellent choice for ponytails and updos, as well.
+When each teased section is finished, gently comb that top layer you separated earlier over the teased sections to hide them.
+We like to finish with a light spritz of hairspray to ensure your amped-up ‘do stays in place.

-Pro tip: Practice teasing your hair in front of a mirror, so you can see exactly what you’re doing.
-Every stroke of the comb is important, especially on thin-feeling hair.
+Editor tip: Practice teasing your hair in front of a mirror so you can see exactly what you’re doing.
+Every stroke of the comb is important, especially on hair that feels thin.

 Invest in a set of extensions.

 It seems like a no-brainer, but you’d be surprised how many women never really consider extensions a viable option.
-There’s no better guarantee to achieve the look of thicker hair quite like adding more hair to your head, whether that’s through clip-ins or keratin bonded extensions.
+There’s no better guarantee that your hair will look thicker than actually adding more hair to your head, whether that’s through clip-ins or keratin-bonded extensions.

 Whatever your preference, we understand that the world of extra hair can be overwhelming for newbies.
-Your best option is talking to your stylist to review your options (don’t forget to share a rough estimate of how much you’d like to spend).
-Rest assured, there’s a custom solution that will work with even the busiest lifestyle.
+Your best option is to talk to your stylist to review your choices (don’t forget to share a rough estimate of how much you’d like to spend).

 Sleep tight, but never on your ends.

 Here’s a lesser-known tip that’s worked wonders for our hair over the years: Before going to sleep at night, we recommend tying back your hair with a no-crease elastic.
-This genius hack works to make your hair look and feel thicker in two different ways.
-First, you can avoid the static and stress potentially put on hair by being dragged across your pillow’s surface for eight hours a night.
-Secondly, a loose side braid or topknot is a heat-free way to achieve bounce and a gentle wave for the next day.
+This genius hack makes your hair look and feel thicker in two different ways.
+First, you can avoid the static and stress potentially put on hair when it’s dragged across your pillow for eight hours a night.
+Secondly, sleeping with your hair in a loose side braid or topknot is a heat-free way to wake up with bounce and a gentle wave.

-Pro tip: Skip sleeping in a ponytail.
-The style doesn’t really protect your ends, and may also leave you with an unfortunate crease that’s practically impossible to get rid of in time for work.
+Editor tip: Skip sleeping in a ponytail.
+A pony doesn’t protect your ends and may leave you with an unfortunate crease.

 Ask a professional.